lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 style C fill:#c90,stroke:#333,stroke-width:4px
 ```

-**This is a cyclical process that has to be followed.
-The tests you run and the tools you run will change as you go along, as you will reach target/goals and mature your security posture.**
+This is a cyclical process that has to be followed. **The tests you run and the tools you run will change as you go along, as you will reach target/goals and mature your security posture.**

 # Testing yourself

-With all this in mind, why test yourself?
-What's the point?
+**With all this in mind, why test yourself?** What's the point?
 Well, we need to know where we are at and how we are looking.
-From the perspective of the defender, we have a bunch of settings in different parts of the portals we manage (and tools, and services, and...).
-Attackers?
+From the perspective of the defender, we have a bunch of settings in different parts of the portals we manage (and tools, and services, and...). **Attackers?
 They run some scripts and easily find our weak spots.
-So what's stopping us from doing the same?
+So what's stopping us from doing the same?**

-They key here is - we don't always need a penetration test or architecture review to check our security.
+They key idea here is - **we don't always need a penetration test or architecture review to check our security**.
+Some of it we can do ourselves, and some of it we can automate.
+This is where tools come in.

 ![fine](/img/fine.gif)